 *This event will be BSL interpreted by Jennifer Ramsay and Linda Duncan.
 Shoot us an email at email@example.com if you’d like to be seated in a specific section to see this better.

 *This event will be live-streamed, filmed, photographed and eventually shared on the Creative Dundee social media platforms.
 If you do not wish to appear in any of the images that are made public, please let us know at firstname.lastname@example.org

-Pecha Kucha Night Dundee is part of the global PKN network and was devised and shared by Klein Dytham architecture in 2003.
-PKN Dundee is now the largest of the nights in the UK and is organised and hosted by Creative Dundee.
+Pecha Kucha was devised and shared by Klein Dytham architecture.
+The PKN Dundee event is organised and hosted by Creative Dundee.